invisispider/unthinkme-planning/README.md

 - Remember that you are not perfectionist when the switch is up.
 - Establish the context more at the top of the show, particularly how it relates to past videos and integral (might need notes).
 - I need to work on responding to James and asking questions and following his line.
+- I need to not swear towards the intro and conclusion of the video.
+Youtube punishes swearing, but audiences like it.

 ### ASSETS